Ahsan Raza: Umpiring career

 Ahsan Raza is Pakistan's nominated third umpire on the International Cricket Council International Panel of Umpires and Referees.
 He made his debut as a first-class umpire in 2006 and had umpired 35 matches by the end of February 2009.
-He got a contract as an umpire from Pakistan Cricket Board (PCB) along with Zameer Haider and Shozab Raza in 2012.
+He was awarded a contract as an umpire from the Pakistan Cricket Board (PCB) along with Zameer Haider and Shozab Raza in 2012.

 He was among the on-field umpires for the 2018 Under-19 Cricket World Cup, and the 2018 ICC Women's World Twenty20.
 In October 2019, he was appointed as one of the twelve umpires to officiate matches in the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 In February 2020, the ICC named him as one of the umpires to officiate in matches during the 2020 ICC Women's T20 World Cup in Australia.
 Raza was also named as one of the two on-field umpires for the final of the tournament.
 In December 2020, he was shortlisted as one of the Umpire of the Year for the 2020 PCB Awards.
 In January 2021, he umpired in his first Test match, in Pakistan's home series against South Africa.

 In March 2023, Raza and Adrian Holdstock from South Africa were inducted in the Elite Panel of ICC Umpires after Aleem Dar left the panel.
 In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup.
 In May 2024, Raza was named as one of the 23 match officials for the 2024 ICC Men’s T20 World Cup.

 Attack

-On 3 March 2009, Ahsan Raza was injured in a terrorist attack on the Sri Lankan cricket team in Lahore.
-He was shot twice and was in a serious condition in a Lahore hospital.
+On 3 March 2009, Ahsan Raza was serving as the reserve umpire for the second Test match between Pakistan and Sri Lanka in Lahore, when the vehicle he was travelling in was targeted in a terrorist attack on the Sri Lankan cricket team.
+He was critically injured during the attack, in which he was shot twice, resulting in him being taken to hospital in a serious condition.